burczu/react-router-role-authorization/README.md

 # Role-based authorization component for react-router

-React-Router Role Authorization is a library which can help you in controlling access to specific routes depending on given user roles.
+React-Router Role Authorization is a library which can help you in controlling the access to specific routes depending on given user roles.

+*This is an implementation of the approach I previously described in my blog post: [Role-based authorization using React-Router](http://frontendinsights.com/role-based-authorization-using-react-router/)*

 ## Installation

-This library is available as a NPM package, so you can install it as any other package:
+This library is available as a NPM package, so you can install it as you would any other package:

 ```
 npm install --save-dev react-router-role-authorization